Blow Out: Plot

-While in post-production on the low-budget slasher film Co-ed Frenzy, Philadelphia sound technician Jack Terry (Travolta) is told by his producer Sam to obtain a more realistic-sounding scream and better wind effects.
-While recording potential sound effects at a local park, he sees a car careen off the road and plunge into a nearby creek.
-The male driver is killed, but Jack manages to rescue a young woman named Sally Bedina (Allen) and accompanies her to a hospital.
+While in post-production on the low-budget slasher film Co-ed Frenzy, Philadelphia sound technician Jack Terry is instructed by his producer Sam to obtain a more realistic-sounding scream and better wind effects.
+As he records potential sound effects at a local park, Jack sees a car careen off the road and plunge into a creek.
+The male driver is killed, but Jack manages to rescue a young woman named Sally Bedina and accompanies her to a hospital.
 There, a detective interviews Jack about the accident, and Jack asks Sally out for a drink.
-He learns that Governor George McRyan was driving the car and that Sally was his escort.
-Associates of McRyan attempt to conceal Sally's involvement, and persuade Jack to smuggle her out of the hospital.
+He learns that Governor George McRyan, a presidential hopeful, was driving the car and that Sally was his escort.
+An associate of McRyan, Lawrence Henry, persuades Jack to conceal her involvement by smuggling her out of the hospital.

-Jack listens to the audio tape he recorded of the accident, wherein he distinctly hears a gunshot just before the tire blow-out that caused the accident, suspecting that the accident was actually an assassination.
-He learns from a news report that, seemingly coincidentally, Manny Karp (Franz) was also in the park that night and filmed the accident with a motion picture camera.
-When Karp sells stills from his film to a local tabloid, Jack splices them together into a crude movie, syncs them with his recorded audio and finds a visible flash and smoke from the fired gun.
-Though initially reluctant, Sally eventually agrees to cooperate with Jack to privately investigate the incident.
-When they go out for a drink, Jack reveals how he left his prior career as part of a government commission to root out police corruption after a wiretap operation he was involved in led to the death of an undercover cop named Freddie Corso.
+Listening to his recorded audio of the accident, Jack hears a gunshot just before the tire blow-out, suspecting that it was actually an assassination.
+He learns from a news report that, seemingly coincidentally, a man named Manny Karp filmed the accident with a motion picture camera.
+When Karp sells stills from his film to a local tabloid, News Today Magazine, Jack splices them together into a crude movie, syncs them with his recorded audio and finds a visible flash and smoke from the fired gun.
+Though initially reluctant, Sally eventually agrees to help Jack privately investigate the incident.
+Over a drink, Jack reveals how he left his prior career as part of a government commission to root out police corruption after a wiretap operation he was involved in led to the death of an undercover cop named Freddie Corso.

-Unbeknownst to Jack, Sally and Karp were both frequent blackmail co-conspirators who were hired as part of a larger plot against presidential hopeful McRyan.
-A rival candidate had hired Burke (Lithgow) to hook McRyan with a prostitute, take unflattering pictures of the pair, and publish them so that McRyan would drop out of the race.
-However, Burke decided to alter the plan by blowing out the tire of McRyan's car with a gunshot, thereby causing the accident.
-When the authorities arrived to find McRyan with Sally, Karp would be there to film it all.
-After botching the cover-up of Sally by murdering a look-alike, Burke murders two more look-alike women with piano wire and attributes the deaths to a serial killer, "the Liberty Bell Strangler", so that he can cover up the cover-up when Sally is successfully murdered.
+Unbeknownst to Jack, Sally and Karp, both frequent blackmail co-conspirators, were hired as part of a larger plot against McRyan.
+A rival candidate had hired an operative named Burke to hook McRyan with Sally posing as a prostitute, take unflattering pictures of the pair, and publish them to expedite McRyan's withdrawal.
+However, Burke decided to blow out the tire of McRyan's car with a gunshot, thereby causing the accident.
+After botching the cover-up of Sally by murdering a look-alike, Burke murders two more look-alike women with piano wire and attributes the deaths to a fictional serial killer, "the Liberty Bell Strangler," so that he can cover up the cover-up when she is successfully murdered.